List of G.I. Joe: A Real American Hero characters: Beach Head

+Beach Head has appeared across multiple toy lines, including the 25th Anniversary series, and in various comics published by Marvel, Devil's Due, and IDW.
+In animation, he debuted in the second season of the Sunbow series, voiced by William Callaway, and has appeared in G.I.
+Joe: The Movie (1987), Spy Troops (2003), and Valor vs. Venom (2004).

 Big Ben

 Big Ben is the G.I.
 Joe Team's SAS Fighter.
 His real name is David J. Bennett, and his rank is that of Staff Sergeant.
 Big Ben was born in Burford, England, and was first released as an action figure in 1991.
 The figure was repainted and released in 1993 as part of the "international Action Force" mail-in offer.
 Other repainted releases came in 2000 packaged in a two-pack with Whiteout, and two different versions in 2002, packaged in a double-pack with an Alley Viper figure.

 Big Ben received training at Bradbury Barracks in Hereford, before becoming a cadre member at the NATO Long Range Recon Patrol School in West Germany.
 He is a member of the 22nd Regiment of the British Special Air Service, on his second assignment with the G.I.
 Joe Team, as part of a temporary exchange program between American Special Forces and the British SAS.
 His primary military specialty is infantry, with a secondary of subversive operations.

 In the Marvel Comics G.I.
 Joe series, he assists the Joes in defending Destro, when the allied group is entrenched in Destro's Trans-Carpathian castle.
 He also appears in issue #137.

 In the Devil's Due G.I.
 Joe series, he assists the Joes when they invade Cobra Island to interfere in their second civil war.

 Big Ben appeared in the DiC G.I.
 Joe cartoon, voiced by Maurice LaMarche.